christinazyn/Airbnb-New-York-Analysis/README.md

 # Overview
-Airbnb has become an increasingly popular choice of accommodations for those travelling due to the growth of the sharing economy.
-New York, as a touristy developed city, owns a great number of Airbnb housings.
-The distribution, characteristics and link of Airbnb in New York City with other features are all interesting issues to investigate.
-In this perspective,this project studies two datasets: the Airbnb dataset and the New York City demography dataset.
+Airbnb has emerged as a progressively favored accommodation choice for travelers, thanks to the burgeoning sharing economy.
+New York City, being a highly developed tourist destination, boasts an extensive inventory of Airbnb properties.
+Exploring the distribution, characteristics, and connections of Airbnb in the context of New York City presents intriguing research opportunities.
+Thus, this project delves into two datasets: the Airbnb dataset and the demographic data of New York City, examining them from a geospatial perspective.

 # Research Question
 1. How are Airbnbs distributed in NYC?